 Lichen Sclerosus (LS) is a benign, but chronic skin condition characterized by white patches that usually causes itching, burning or pain.
-It is commonly found on the genitals, and will usually present before puberty or after menopause.
+Both males and females can get this skin condition.
+It is commonly found on the genitals, and will usually occur before puberty, after menopause, or after the ovaries have been removed.
 The cause for LS is unknown, but there have been links proposed including genetics, environment, autoimmune and hormonal.

 Previous treatment options were limited to steroids.
 Topically applied corticosteroids to the LS-affected skin may improve or suppress symptoms for some time, which highly varies across patients, until it is required to use them again.
-We see patients who fail previous therapies.
+We see patients whom previous therapies have failed.

 Recent studies indicate that the injection of platelet-rich plasma (PRP) used along with fat transfer may be an effective therapy in the management of lichen sclerosus.
 Fox Valley Plastic Surgery, always embracing medical advances, is now offering this exciting new treatment option for LS patients.
-This unique treatment, along with continued use of corticosteroids may dramatically improve the quality of life for LS patients.
+This unique treatment may dramatically improve the quality of life for LS patients.
 The first patient treated in this office with this therapy, was able to resume relations with her husband after seven years of abstinence.

 You can feel at ease talking with us about this most private topic.
 For women with lichen sclerosus, it is important to choose a skilled practitioner and discrete medical facility that provides the privacy you desire.
 Find out more by contacting Fox Valley Plastic Surgery at (920) 233-1540 to request a consultation.
 The non-refundable $80 cosmetic consultation fee can be applied towards the cost of the procedure.